Academic Catalog

 Description

 This course is an overview of data analytics and their use in making business decisions, covering a broad selection of topics along the life-cycle of data analytics (business objective; data collection, cleansing, transformation; data analysis, data visualization/storytelling; data-based decision making).
-Professional skills, such as communication, presentation, and data storytelling, will be presented.
+Professional skills, such as communication, presentation, and data storytelling, are presented.
 Students will acquire a basic working knowledge of data analytics through hands-on projects and study in a variety of business, engineering, social sciences, or life sciences domains.
-Issues of ethics, leadership, and teamwork will be highlighted.
+Issues of ethics, leadership, and teamwork are highlighted.

 Course Objectives